-Philipp Scheuba is a managing partner who is an expert in all questions of real estate law, especially its acquisition and development, the construction and utilisation of buildings and facilities of any kind, the creation of servitudes and other limited real rights, and matters relating to the lease of real estate.
+BLS Rechtsanwälte Boller Langhammer Schubert GmbH is one of the leading medium-sized law firms in Austria, with more than 45 years of experience and about 50 employees.
+In 2013, the independent certification body TÜV Austria Cert GmbH certified the business law firm's quality management system, attesting to its practice and client orientation; BLS was the first Austrian law firm to undergo this examination.
+It is the sole Austrian member of the international AVRIO Advocati European Law Firms Association, representing many clients internationally, and providing advice in almost all areas of law, especially in connection with real estate matters.
+The team handles all kinds of real estate transactions, including providing legal advice on the purchase or sale of realties of any size, and providing legal support with a view to the optimisation of rental income and other questions arising in connection with building projects.
+The firm provides permanent legal representation for various real estate developers and building administration companies in respect of all matters concerning real estate facilities of any kind, the creation of servitudes and other limited real rights, and matters relating to the lease of real estate.
 He has acted as legal counsel to a broad spectrum of clients, including real estate developers, construction companies, real estate owners, mining companies, building administration companies, directors of real estate investment funds and real estate agents.
 His expertise covers topics such as the negotiation and execution of transactions concerning the acquisition of various types of developed and undeveloped properties; the development of real estate, including zoning and re-zoning issues; the construction of buildings for residential, commercial or mixed use, including hotels and medium-sized shopping malls; the takeover of real estate holding companies through share deals; and the takeover of retail parks through co-ordinated asset deals.
 Philipp delivers practical training seminars at the Austrian Insurance Association, the TÜV Austria Academy, the Danube University Krems and various other institutions.